murraydavis/Linux-System-Administration/CONTRIBUTING.md

 ### Guidelines for Contributors

-This document provides guidelines for suggesting changes to this Linux System Administion project.
+This document provides guidelines for suggesting changes to this Linux System Administration project.
 The rules are few and fairly simple.

 ### LaTeX